superlativeinstruments/manuals.playsuperlative.com/SB01/microtuning.md

 #### Load Custom Tuning Tables

- Import a .tun file to load an existing tuning table directly.
-A .tun file will let you go beyond +-99 cents.
-Press the LOAD button and navigate to a .tun file, and the table will be applied immediately.
+ Importing a .tun file allows you to load an existing tuning table directly and go beyond +-99 cents.
+Press the `IMPORT .TUN` button and navigate to a .tun file, and the table will be applied.

 #### Preset Tuning Tables